brownieboy/react-bootstrap-slider/README.md

 Bootstrap 4 is not currently supported, but is under investigation.
 I am dependent on upstream issues to be resolved first, see [#689](https://github.com/seiyria/bootstrap-slider/issues/689) and [#856](https://github.com/seiyria/bootstrap-slider/pull/856) on the Bootstrap Slider Github repository.

-## Background

-Note: This project started as a split off from my [react-bootstrap-native-slider](https://www.npmjs.com/package/react-bootstrap-native-slider) plugin, which I've subsequently deprecated.

 ## How to install